thaihangchung7/thaihangchung7.github.io/_notes/em.md

 category: notes
 ---

-Important concepts in Electricity and Magnetism (and a meager attempt at interpreting Jackson's book).
+Important concepts and applications in Electromagnetism (and a meager attempt at interpreting Jackson's book).

 ## Deriving Current Density $$ J $$